 Do you automatically get a brand new appliance if the old can’t be repaired?

 It will depend on the age of the appliance.
-Theoretically, a retailer can try to reduce their costs by asking the customer to pay a contribution.
-The logic is that you have already enjoyed a certain percentage of an expected lifespan so shouldn’t be entitled to a complete replacement free of charge.
+A retailer can try to reduce their costs by asking the customer to pay a contribution.
+The logic is that you have already enjoyed a certain percentage of an expected lifespan so shouldn’t be entitled to a complete replacement.
 This does make logical sense, but whether or not they would try this is dependent on the circumstances and the retailer.
-Hopefully most retailers just can’t be bothered with the potential complexities involved, and certainly in this case where the appliance is only 14 months old they should hopefully just swap it for a new one.
-It may be quite different though if an appliance is not so close the guarantee expiry date.

 Here’s how it would work